indancisive/InvestED/README.md

 ## What we built it with:

-Python, SQLite, Goldman Sachs Marquee API, Django, Javascript, HTML5, UIKit
+Goldman Sachs Marquee API - Used to retrieve raw investing and financial information on stocks UIKit - Web CSS framework
+Javascript -
+Python - Backend
+Django - Frontend
+SQLite - Database Storage